 Click on photo to learn about the memorial design

-30-foot waterfalls cascade down all sides; 16 pumps power the waterfalls; 550,000 - gallons of water in each Memorial pool; 52,000 - gallons of water run over the four sides of both pools per minute.
+30-foot waterfalls cascade down all sides; 16 pumps power the waterfalls; each Memorial pool holds 600,000 gallons of water; 52,000 gallons of water run over the four sides of both pools per minute.

 "Reflecting Absence" is the design name of the 9/11 Memorial by architect Michael Arad and landscape architect Peter Walker.
 Two reflecting pools, one acre each, are set within the footprints of the Twin Towers.

 Hundreds of oak trees line the surrounding plaza.

 Time it took to water-jet cut each letter in a name on the Memorial

 Unlike any other memorial in the world, the arrangement of names was guided by more than 1,200 requests from victims' families to place individual names next to one another.

 2,983 names are inscribed in bronze ringing the pools.
 These include the victims of the Sept.
 11 attacks at the World Trade Center, the Pentagon and aboard Flight 93, as well as the trade center bombing on Feb.
 26, 1993.

 Visitors have come from all 50 states and more than 179 nations*

 *Percentage of nations within each region with citizens who have visited the 9/11 Memorial

 The Museum had to be constructed at bedrock to provide meaningful access to the historic remnants of the World Trade Center, which are protected under federal preservation law.